3D-Beacons/3d-beacons-registry/README.md

 ![Image](https://raw.githubusercontent.com/3D-Beacons/3d-beacons-documentation/main/assets/3d-beacons-summary.png)

-Schematical overview of the 3D-Beacons infrastructure
+**Schematical overview of the 3D-Beacons infrastructure**

-3D-Beacons consists of a Registry, a Hub/Integrator and Beacons/Hosts.
-The Registry is used by the Hub to lookup which API endpoints are supported by the various Beacons/Hosts.
-The Beacons/Hosts provide data following the 3D-Beacons data specifications ([Current version: 0.3.1](https://app.swaggerhub.com/apis/3dbeacons/3D-Beacons/0.3.1))
+3D-Beacons consists of a Registry, a Hub and Beacons who host Clients.
+The Registry is used by the Hub to look up which API endpoints are supported by the various Beacons.
+The Beacons provide data according to the 3D-Beacons data specifications ([Current version: 0.3.1](https://app.swaggerhub.com/apis/3dbeacons/3D-Beacons/0.3.1)).
+The Hub collates the data from the Beacons and expose it via Hub API endpoints.

 ### Current 3D-Beacons
 - [FoldX](http://foldxsuite.crg.eu/)